 - basic sewing notions (thread, scissors, ruler, ect.)

 Let’s start with cutting your fabric.
-You’ll need to cut out 2 squares of your polka dot fabric measuring 5×5 inches.
-Cut a piece of batting the same size.
+First, you’ll need to cut out 2 squares of your polka dot fabric measuring 5×5 inches.
+Next, cut a piece of batting the same size.
 (You are welcome to make your bow bigger or smaller based on personal preference.
 This is just the size I like best.)
-Next cut a strip of polka dot fabric to be 2.5×4 inches.
+Then cut a strip of polka dot fabric to be 2.5×4 inches.
 This will be for the center of the bow.
-Finally cut four circles of black fabric and 2 circles of the batting fabric.
+Finally, cut four circles of black fabric and 2 circles of the batting fabric.
 You can use anything round to trace around.
 (I created an easy template for myself by tracing around a ribbon spool.)

 Next we’ll move on to the sewing.
-Take your two squares of polka dot fabric and face them right sides together.
-Place them on top of a square of batting.
-Pin in place.
+First, take your two squares of polka dot fabric and face them right sides together.
+Next, place them on top of a square of batting.
+Then pin in place.
 Sew (or serge) around all four sides of the square using a 1/4 inch seam.
-BE SURE TO LEAVE a 1 INCH OPENING so you can turn it right side out.
+However, BE SURE TO LEAVE a 1 INCH OPENING so you can turn it right side out.
 I like to round my corners as well, but this is totally optional.

 Next, accordion fold the center of square (starting where your opening is) to create your bow.
-Wrap a piece of thread around the middle tightly, several times and tie a knot in the back.
+Then wrap a piece of thread around the middle tightly, several times and tie a knot in the back.

 Now we’ll create the center piece for the bow.
-Take your strip of fabric and fold it in half hot dog style, right sides together.
-Sew down the long side of the fabric, creating a narrow tube.
+First, take your strip of fabric and fold it in half hot dog style, right sides together.
+Then sew down the long side of the fabric, creating a narrow tube.

 Turn the tube right side out.
 Line the seam up in the back middle, and give it a good press with the iron.

 Next, fold the strip in half so that the raw edges are touching and the seam line is on the outside.
-Sew the short ends together using a 1/2 inch seam allowance.
+Then sew the short ends together using a 1/2 inch seam allowance.

 Next we’ll create the ears.
 Take 2 of your black circles and place them right sides together.
 Pin on top of a circle of batting.
 Sew around the outside, being sure to leave a small opening.

 Flip your circle right sides out through the opening you left.
 Now tuck in the raw edges of the opening and fold that portion of the ear up 1/2 inch towards the back side of the ear.
-Sew in place using BLACK thread to hide your stitches.
-You have just created a channel that you can slide your headband through.
-Do the same thing with the other ear and you are finished.
+Then sew in place using BLACK thread to hide your stitches.
+Now, you have just created a channel that you can slide your headband through.
+Afterwards, do the same thing with the other ear and you are finished.